Get insider tips on the best places to visit and ‘must do' activities from the park’s Senior Ranger Brent Lores.

 Koalas and kangaroos are pretty much a given, especially around dawn or dusk, and you might also be lucky enough to spot an echidna or an emu.

 The park is home to a wide variety of birdlife including rainbow lorikeets, kookaburras, tawny frogmouths and square-tailed kites, just to name a few.

 Within Belair we are also lucky enough to have a population of nationally endangered southern brown bandicoots.
 You might spot one along the Valley Loop Hike and the RSL walk.

 Prefer to explore at your own pace?
-Check out 10 things to see and do at Belair National Park for more insider tips to take on board for your next visit.
+Check out these 10 things to see and do at Belair National Park for more insider tips to take on board for your next visit.

 This story was originally posted in October 2018.